dime-worldbank/quarto-dime-theme/README.md

 and the mountain picture [here](https://pixabay.com/photos/switzerland-sunrise-mountain-clouds-4290226/).

 *Disclaimer: The views expressed on this project/website are my own.
-They do not necessarily represent the views of the World Bank and its affiliated organizations.*
+They do not represent the views of the World Bank and its affiliated organizations.*